W E B S I T E D E S I G N

 [ Detail, Home page of RAL website,

 Many artist and gallery websites contain lists of artists' projects or names of represented artists that visitors must first click to see imagery.
 This was the case with Barbara's previous website.

 There are two reasons why I think it is important to establish a visual table of contents, providing a gestalt of an artist's body of work or a gallery's list of artists.
 The first is a design philosophy that promotes a visual entity should be visual.
 The second is based on studies that show a site must capture a viewer's attention within fifteen seconds or they will move on.
 It is a false assumption that visitors will take the time to open all of the links once they open a site, particularly if they are all text links.

 This website is an example of how using a simple template and adding a few small details can produce a professional-looking site.
 I embellished this site after the artist designed it.

 David is a LA photographer whose work is urban and very colorful.
 This site is designed with full-screen imagery, basic gallery templates, and design elements that incorporate the artist's work.
-(The artist has slightly modified this site.)
+(The artist has since modified this site.)

-Taking a dose of my own medicine, I created a visual table of contents.
+Taking a dose of my medicine, I created a visual table of contents.
 I also started playing with headers and footers whose boundaries are not clear, which I find interesting.